HF-2715

 Plain Language

-Deployers must implement protocols for their public-facing chatbots to detect and respond to user prompts indicating suicidal ideation or intent to self-harm.
-At a minimum, these protocols must include making reasonable efforts to refer the user to crisis service providers such as a suicide hotline or crisis text line.
-This applies to all public-facing chatbots — not only AI companions or therapeutic chatbots — and is a continuing operational requirement.
+Deployers must implement protocols for their public-facing chatbot to detect and respond to user prompts indicating suicidal ideation or self-harm intent.
+At a minimum, the protocols must make reasonable efforts to refer the user to crisis service providers such as a suicide hotline, crisis text line, or other appropriate service.
+This applies to all public-facing chatbots — not just AI companions or therapeutic chatbots.

 Statutory Text